In Their Skin: Plot

-Taking a kitchen knife, Mark searches through the woods, but he is captured by Bobby and returned to the cottage where the rest of Sakowski members turn up.
+Taking a kitchen knife, Mark searches through the woods, but he is captured by Bobby and returned to the cottage where the rest of Sakowskis turn up.
 Bobby, carrying a shotgun, manipulates Mary and Brendon out of the bathroom, taking the hand gun from Mary.
 Mary pleads to take care of Jane if they let her family loose.
 However, Jane concedes to the family that Jared is her younger brother and they were removed out of a dark family life by Bobby, whose wife died of cancer, as Jane refuses to betray him.
 Bobby also reveals he raised his family in a run down station wagon and plans to assume the lives of the Hughes.

-Abruptly, Mark's brother Toby (Matt Bellefleur) shows up to the cottage.
+Abruptly, Mark's brother Toby (Matt Bellefleur) shows up at the cottage.
 The Hughes and Sakowskis put up a pretentious act of harmony.
 Jared holds Brendon hostage upstairs.
-After an awkward meeting with the Sakowskis, Toby goes to retrieve his bags from the car, and Bobby shoots him dead in the head, leaving Mark and Mary emotional.
+After an awkward meeting with the Sakowskis, Toby goes to retrieve his bags from the car, and Bobby shoots him dead, leaving Mark and Mary emotional.
 The Sakowskis take control of the house, ordering Mark and Mary around, forcing them to perform sex in front of them.
 As Mary is forced to dry hump on top of Bobby, she stabs him with a knife, rendering him weak.
 The Hughes gain control shortly, but then Jared threatens Brendon at gun point.
 Later, Mark grabs his gun from Jared.
 A weakened Bobby says he wants to live the life of perfection, but Mark reveals his family is not perfect and that he killed his daughter in an accident.
 As Bobby tries to attack him, Mark shoots him dead.
 Mark consoles his family, and the rest of Sakowskis are taken into custody by the police.
 In the final scene, Mark and Mary are interviewed, showing they've drawn closer as a couple.